-Choose a soft cheese (but not too creamy if you want the roll to hold on the peak !) to the still pronounced taste, such as a Brillat Savarin, a Munster, a Brie, Neufchâtel… See here a great aticle with information onFrench soft cheeses.
+Choose a soft cheese (but not too creamy if you want the roll to hold on the peak !) to the still pronounced taste, such as a Brillat Savarin, a Munster, a Brie, Neufchâtel… See here a great article with information on french soft cheeses.
 A pressed cheese wouldn’t work as the beggar of dried fruits and nuts won’t stick to the cheese.

 The cheese is coated in what I call a beggar as in France we serve beggar chocolates at Christmas (see the recipe here) called mendiants which is chocolate with dried fruits and nuts.
-I give you proposals of dried fruits and choosed walnuts but you may want to change according to what you have at home or your taste.
-The important thing is to have a crunchy ingredients (walnuts, almonds or hazelnuts) and other sweet ingredients thus dried fruits such as cranberries, fig, apricot, sultanas…)
+I give you proposals of dried fruits and chose walnuts but you may want to change according to what you have at home or your taste.
+The important thing is to have crunchy ingredients (walnuts, almonds, or hazelnuts) and other sweet ingredients thus dried fruits such as cranberries, fig, apricot, sultanas…)

 Zucchini and Cheese Rolls with Dried Fruits and Nuts